Trust Board Profiles

 Debbie Beaven, Non-Executive Director

 Debbie joined the Trust as a Non-Executive Director in January 2022.
 She is a qualified accountant and an experienced senior executive and board director.
 Debbie joins us as we launch the next phase of our financial improvement journey on our drive to financial sustainability.
 Experience in financial leadership roles across different market sectors, business models and structures as well as leading change programmes and improving performance outcomes are all skills and experience that we welcome to the Board.
+She is a Non-Executive Director of Salisbury NHS Foundation Trust from January 2023.

 Dr Christopher Tibbs, Non-Executive Director